 4. Easier Maintenance and Diagnostics:

-With their integrated flow measurement capabilities, balancing valves can make it easier to identify and resolve issues, simplifying maintenance and diagnostics.
+With their integrated flow measurement capabilities, balancing valves can make identifying and resolving issues easier, simplifying maintenance and diagnostics.

 How to Install the Balancing Valve?

 On the return side of all terminal units, the balancing valves should be installed after the control valve.
 All end units should use a gate or ball valve to shut off the supply side.
 This position of the balancing valve will ensure that the coil has enough positive pressure to let air out through the automatic air vent.
-With these valves set up, both the balance and supply valves can be shut off so that the terminal coil or the control valve can be fixed.
+With these valves set up, the balance and supply valves can be shut off to fix the terminal coil or the control valve.

-In some cases, a balancing or multipurpose valve on the pump output can be used to measure the total flow and determine if the pump impeller needs to be trimmed.
-Once the pump has been changed or shortened, this valve should be fully opened.
+Sometimes, a balancing or multipurpose valve on the pump output can measure the total flow and determine if the pump impeller needs trimmed.
+This valve should be fully opened once the pump has been changed or shortened.
 Balancing valves must be set up to ensure the flow goes appropriately.